Agric experts canvass small scale solar irrigation among local farmers in Nigeria

 PHOTO

-The members of the group, holding a five-day training conference at the ARMTI headquarters, Ilorin between September 9 and 13, 2024, are drawn from 15 African countries and Europe.
+The members of the group, who held a five-day training conference at the ARMTI headquarters, Ilorin, were drawn from 15 African countries and Europe.

 The participants came from such countries as Nigeria, Benin, Algeria, Cameroon, Italy, Germany, Mozambique, Burkina Faso, Senegal, Ethiopia, Malawi, Kenya, Mali, Togo, and Cote d’Ivoire, while other agencies involved include Humboldt Universitat, Zuberlin, Germany, SLE and GIZ.